Is sea turtle conservation volunteering in Mexico right for me?

 Where will I work?

-During your time in Mexico, you’ll be based in Cuyutlan.
+While you’re doing international wildlife conservation in Mexico, you’ll be based in Cuyutlan.
 With its black sand beaches, gentle waves, and laid-back attitude, Cuyutlan feels a world away from everywhere.

 You'll stay in shared accommodation close to the beach.
 It’s a short distance from El Tortugario Centro Ecológico de Cuyutlan, so you have an easy commute to and from work everyday!
-The house is also only a few miles away from the center of the town.
+The house is also only a few kilometers away from the center of the town.

 We set out the aims and objectives of our projects in documents called Management Plans.
 We use them to properly plan the work you’ll do.
 They also help us measure and evaluate our achievements and impact each year.